viserjs/viser.github.io/pages/docs/mds/guide/event/en.md

-## 简介
+## summary
 The interaction of diagrams is the bridge between people and cold data.
-Viser provides a series of interaction events to help achieve the second presentation of the chart data, such as drilling down.
-We have supported a total of 14 kinds of events.
+Viser provides a series of interaction events to help achieve the second presentation of the chart data, such as drilling or rollup.
+We have supported about 14 kinds of events.
 - Mouse movement event： onMouseDown,onMouseMove,onMouseLeave,onMouseUp,
 - Mouse click event： onClick,onDbClick,
 - Mobile event： onTouchStart,onTouchMove,onTouchEnd,
 - Chart area events： onPlotEnter,onPlotMove,onPlotLeave,onPlotClick,onPlotDbClick

-In addition, the axis, legend tag has some special events.
+In addition,  axis and legend tag has some special events.

-The event callback function provides two parameters, the event  and the chart instance , to facilitate the user to obtain the event source and data, and to handle the chart instance accordingly.
+The event callback function provides two parameters, the event  and the chart instance , to facilitate the user to obtain the event source and data, and to handle the chart instance according to the actual scene.

-Let's come to understand which events are specifically supported by each tag.
+Let's come to see each tag support what kind of events and how can we code to implement requirements.

 ## Labels and Supported Events
 ### Chart